Deploy Generated Standalone Executable Programs To Target Hardware

 main() { Initialization (including installation of rt_OneStep as an interrupt service routine for a real-time clock) Initialize and start timer hardware Enable interrupts While(not Error) and (time < final time) Background task EndWhile Disable interrupts (Disable rt_OneStep from executing) Complete any background tasks Shutdown }

-Guidelines for Modifying the Main Program
+Guidelines for Modifying Main Program

 Call